timothybond/Snapdragon/README.md

 ### Genetics

 The genetics code works, but isn't very well-organized.
 I think much of the logic in the abstract base "Genetics" type just needs to be moved to a static class, and there's some general cleanup to make everything more comprehensible.

+At the moment I think the "Population" and "Genetics" classes have similar roles, and should probably be considered for merging, although I'm not 100% sure.

+The generics are causing a lot of issues now that I'm trying to store things in a database, so probably I should settle on some kind of unified single definition (most likely a variation on the PartiallyFixedCardGeneSequence, where potentially 0 cards are fixed).